coldbox-modules/cfmigrations/README.md

 ```
 moduleSettings = {
     "cfmigrations" : {
+        "managers" : {
+            "default" : {
                 // The manager handling and executing the migration files
                 "manager" : "cfmigrations.models.QBMigrationManager",
                 // The directory containing the migration files
                 "migrationsDirectory" : "/resources/database/migrations",
                 // The directory containing any seeds, if applicable
                 "seedsDirectory" : "/resources/database/seeds",
                 // A comma-delimited list of environments which are allowed to run seeds
                 "seedEnvironments" : "development"
-        // A struct of properties used to initialize the manager
                 "properties" : {
-            // For the QB Migration manager, the default SQL grammar to use
-            "defaultGrammar" : "BaseGrammar@qb",
+                    "defaultGrammar" : "BaseGrammar@qb"
                 }
             }
         }
+    }
+}
 ```

-With this configuration, the migration manager may be retrieved via wirebox at `MigrationService@cfmigrations`
+With this configuration, the migration manager may be retrieved via wirebox at `MigrationService:default`

-If you wish to use multiple managers, the DSL created by wirebox is a bit different.
 Here is an example of a multi-manager migrations system.
 Each separate manager will require their own configuration properties.

 ```
 moduleSettings = {
     "cfmigrations": {
-        "manager": {
+        "managers": {
             "db1": {
                 "manager": "cfmigrations.models.QBMigrationManager",
                 "migrationsDirectory" : "/resources/database/db1/migrations",